T

 landmark

-A magnificent example of Ottoman architecture, this mosque was built in the 16th century and is considered one of the most important historical monuments in Bosnia and Herzegovina.
-It's an active place of worship, offering a glimpse into the spiritual life of the city.
+A masterpiece of Ottoman architecture, this 16th-century mosque is one of the most important historical and cultural monuments in Bosnia and Herzegovina.

 restaurant